 (6)

 the default Tier 1 emission factor.
 This option should only be chosen if the facility-level emission reports cover more than 90 % of the total national production

-Tier 3 emission modelling and use of facility data

-The detailed methodology involves the use of plant-specific emission factors calculated from regulatory emission measurement programmes and using plant-specific throughput data normally obtained by each plant.
-The detailed method will therefore involve the use of a similar equation to the ones in Tier 1, but the equation will be plant specific.

-The more detailed method requires information on plant-specific waste throughput and abatement technology, obtained from the operators.

-If neither of these values is available, it is good practice to multiply the mass burn rate of each incinerator by an estimated operating time.
+Usually, when facility data are used to report emissions, emissions factors must be estimated for the period when data are not available yet (see 4.4 Developing a consistent time series and recalculation).

 For HCB emissions, the emission factors for the incineration of industrial wastes are available for a number of wastes (EMEP/EEA, 2006), see Table 3-5.

-Table 3-5 Waste type specific emission factors for HCB emissions from the incineration of industrial wastes
+Table 3-4 Waste type specific emission factors for HCB emissions from the incineration of industrial wastes